Developer Guide

 Implementation

-Given below is an example usage scenario and how the ListItemsCommand
+Given below is an example usage scenario and how the ListItemsCommand mechanism behaves at each step.

 Step 1.
-The user inputs listi
+The user inputs listi.
+This calls LogicManager#execute(), which then calls TrackOParser#parseCommand().

-This method will return a new instance of ListItemsCommand
+This method will return a new instance of ListItemsCommand.

-is called, which then calls the method
+Step 2.
+ListItemsCommand#execute() is called, which then calls the method

-.
-This will show all the InventoryItem
+Model#updateFilteredOrderList(PREDICATE_SHOW_ALL_ITEMS).
+This will show all the InventoryItems in the existing

 inventory list.